mariadb-corporation/mariadb-connector-nodejs/README.md

 ## Benchmarks

+Goal is to best the actual most performant driver [mariasql] that is a C driver, and not maintained.
+But a C driver with a javascript wrapper has some inherent issues : must be compiled and mostly, this wrapping of all data result in loss of performance for big resultset.

-//TODO make benchmark when stabilized
+//TODO make benchmark when version is out
+// with mysql and mysql2 (because the most popular) and mariasql (because the actual more performant)
 <p align="center">
     <img src="https://fakeimg.pl/350x200/?text=benchmark%201"/>
     <img src="https://fakeimg.pl/350x200/?text=benchmark%202"/>
 </p>

-explain why good perfs (avoiding string concatenation, buffer are send are binary, not hexa string, ...)
+explain why good perfs compared to existing drivers (avoiding string concatenation, buffer are send are binary, not hexa string, ...)

 ## Obtaining the driver